Study Abroad in Hirakata, Japan

 The academic curriculum in the Asian Studies Program at Kansai Gaidai has been designed to provide students with a well-rounded knowledge of not only the Japanese language, but its culture and society as a whole.
 The curriculum can be divided into two parts; a rigorous Japanese language program offered in the morning and a wide variety of courses, in Business, Humanities, and Social Sciences, offered in the afternoon.
 The combination of these two elements will enable participants to approach a wide variety of study areas while in Japan.
 All courses, with the exception of those concentrating on the Japanese language are conducted in English.

-Students attending Kansai Gaidai can choose to either live in an international student dormitory called a Seminar House or to live with a Japanese family in the homestay program.
-Dormitory life may offer a somewhat limited exposure to Japanese life compared to the homestay; therefore, students staying in the Seminar Houses are strongly encouraged to participate in the our Speaking Partner Program as well as the Home Visit Program.
+Students attending Kansai Gaidai can choose to either live in an international student dormitory called Global Commons – Yui - or to live with a Japanese family in the homestay program.
+Both arrangements provide students with many opportunities to experience Japanese life and culture first-hand.

 Living with a Japanese family will provide students with not only an environment to develop their Japanese language skills, but opportunities to understand the daily life, values, and customs of the Japanese people.
 Breakfast and dinner are included each day, and lunch may be supplied on the weekends.
 Students living in homestays will be given a stipend to pay for lunch on campus each weekday.

 Detailed information about each housing option is provided with acceptance materials.

 Several courses in the Program are effectively supplemented by outside field trips.
 Recognizing the importance of on-site visits, financial subsidies are provided to cover part of the costs for organized field trips.

 Experience Japan Program